Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

 She sits down on a black velvet chair, crossing her legs, completely at ease despite the circumstances of the scene she’s just interrupted.
 Nadir and I glare at each other, the atmosphere sparking as both our chests expand with tight, angry breaths.

-“I sent word to Nostraza,” she says, and that draws both our attentions towards her.
+“I sent word to Nostraza,” she says, drawing both our attentions towards her.

 “Amya,” he growls, and that strange sensation like cords moving under my skin ripples again.